deiadora/techtuition_site/README.md

 - Skip link, semantic sections, active-page nav state, `prefers-reduced-motion` support
 - New components in the shared token system: stat blocks, numbered method steps, offer cards, six-beat case cards

-## Deploy

-Cloudflare Pages.
-No build command; root directory as output.
-One publish blocker noted in an HTML comment: `method.html` carries a TODO to list the eight framework part names from the actual curriculum before launch.
-Mail-subject links and ecosystem URLs are live; verify `techtuition_banner_sm.jpeg` and favicon remain at root.

 ## Ecosystem

 Part of the deiadora ecosystem — ten sites, one design system, one author.
 Front door: [deiadora.com](https://deiadora.com).